alienpenguin10/alienpenguin10/README.md

 # Project Portfolio

 Hello, my name is Varniethan.
-I am a second-year undergraduate Computer Science and Artificial Intelligence student at the University of Bath.
-As a highly motivated student with a deep passion for AI, emerging technologies and chair of the Cybersecurity Society, I am on the lookout for an engaging placement that will propel the advancement of my skills and knowledge.
-Benefiting from a robust academic foundation and a profound curiosity about cutting-edge technologies, I am resolute in my pursuit of a career within this dynamic and exhilarating field.
+I am a final year undergraduate Computer Science and Artificial Intelligence student at the University of Bath.
+As a highly motivated student with a deep passion for AI, emerging technologies and chair of the Cybersecurity Society.

 🏠 **[varnie.me](https://varnie.me)** | 💼 **[LinkedIn](https://linkedin.com/in/varnie)** | 📧 **[GitHub](https://github.com/alienpenguin10)**